Published:

 High Washington Mortgage Rates

-Last week, the government-sponsored mortgage corporation Freddie Mac announced that the average rate for a 30-year fixed mortgage sits at 7.76%, as mentioned.
-Rates have been on a steady increase – despite the odd fluctuations here and there – since early 2021.
+Last week, the government-sponsored mortgage corporation Freddie Mac announced that the average rate for a 30-year fixed mortgage sits at 6.72%, as mentioned.
+Rates have been on a steady decrease – despite the odd fluctuations here and there – since last year.

 In January 2021 – which is when rates stared to increase — mortgage rates in Washington State and across the nation were as low as 2.65% for a 30-year loan.
-Since then, rates have been on a steady incline.
+Since then, rates have been on a steady incline, though they have been dipping over the past few months and are lower today than what they were the same time last year.

-Now, rates are just under the 8.0% mark.
 Granted, not all borrowers will qualify for the lowest mortgage rates.
 Washington home buyers with higher credit scores and other positive indicators tend to qualify for better interest rates.
-But the fact that we are seeing higher rates for 2023 means buyers must work even harder to qualify for a home loan.
+When rates are high, buyers must work harder to qualify for a home loan.

 Even the difference of one percent can make a massive difference in the overall amount of interest that would need to be paid over the life of a mortgage.
 Tens or even hundreds of thousands of dollars stand to be saved by Washington homeowners who refinance their mortgages and lock in at a rate that’s significantly lower than what they are stuck with right now.

-MBA Reports Decreases in Purchase and Refinance Applications
+MBA Reports Increases in Purchase and Refinance Applications

-According to the latest Mortgage Bankers Association (MBA) weekly survey, mortgage and refinance applications decreased from the week before.
+According to the latest Mortgage Bankers Association (MBA) weekly survey, mortgage and refinance applications increased from the year before.

-As of the first week of November, mortgage applications decreased three weeks in a row as mortgage rates remained high.
-The current 30-year fixed rate has been sitting over the 7.0% mark since August 2023 and is close to 23-year highs.
+As of the third week of January 2026, purchase applications increased 13% from the same time last year.
+The current 30-year fixed rate has been sitting at the low-6% range.
 This is affecting both purchase and refinance mortgage contracts.

-The Refinance Index showed a 4% decrease from the previous week, and was 12% lower compared to the same week in 2022.
+The Refinance Index showed a 128% increase compared to the same week last year.

 According to a November 2nd report by the MBA:

-“The Market Composite Index, a measure of mortgage loan application volume, decreased 2.1 percent on a seasonally adjusted basis from one week earlier.
-On an unadjusted basis, the Index decreased 3 percent compared with the previous week.
-The Refinance Index decreased 4 percent from the previous week and was 12 percent lower than the same week one year ago.
-The seasonally adjusted Purchase Index decreased 1 percent from one week earlier.
-The unadjusted Purchase Index decreased 2 percent compared with the previous week and was 22 percent lower than the same week one year ago.”
+“The Market Composite Index, a measure of mortgage loan application volume, increased 28.5 percent on a seasonally adjusted basis from one week earlier.
+On an unadjusted basis, the Index increased 65 percent compared with the previous week.
+The Refinance Index increased 40 percent from the previous week and was 128 percent higher than the same week one year ago.
+The seasonally adjusted Purchase Index increased 16 percent from one week earlier.
+The unadjusted Purchase Index increased 51 percent compared with the previous week and was 13 percent higher than the same week one year ago.”

 Different Products, Different Rates